ord-premise/technical-specs-for-common-workflows/technical_specifications.md

 </details>

-**6.1.2.
-Common Relax Inputs**
+#### 7.1.2.
+Common Relax Inputs

 The common relax inputs are the root of the common workflows.
-They represent the inputs for a Self-consistent force (SCF) calculation, optionally flagged for relaxation.
+They represent the inputs for a self-consistent force (SCF) calculation, optionally flagged for relaxation.
 Composite workflows computing equation of state or bond dissociation energies, for example, leverage this base calculation.

 Here we define the following: